smurfix/kf2/HACKING.md

 Wraps FixedFloat (.m_f) with a heap of code that sets the global default precision from the source precision(s) before doing its operations.

+Thus, to access the `mpfr_t` structure hidden in a `CFixedFloat`, use `.m_f.backend().data()`.

 ### CDecNumber

 Wraps decNumber (.m_dec) with a heap of code that sets the target's precision from the global default precision before doing its operations.

+## somewhat-standard-precision floating-point formats

+except with larger exponents.
+Or rather, smaller exponents, since they are used to calculate the deviation(s) from a reference.

 ### floatexp